jzabroski/Home/Chocolatey/README.md

 choco upgrade chocolatey -y
 ```

+# Chocolatey Package Authoring Extensions

+In the Chocolatey Package Search, if you start your search with `id:` it will match the package ID.
+If you want to search for all extension packages, use [`id:.extension`](https://chocolatey.org/packages?q=id%3A.extension)

 # List of Tools I Use
     # Messaging
     telegram.install 1.9.21 # NEVER USED.
 Cloud-based synchronized messaging app with a focus on speed and security